-Population and Forecast Data
+Population and forecast data

-Current Population
+Current population

 Demographic data for the current population is based on the 2016 Census (unless otherwise specified).
+Where possible, population data has been updated for 2019 using the estimated resident population (ERP) from Council's Forecast id webpage.

-Future Population
+Future population

-Demographic data for the future population is based on City of Parramatta's Forecast tool or estimates calculated by City of Parramatta Council Officers as part of the Local Housing Strategy and the Local Strategic Planning Statement.
+Demographic data for the future population is based on City of Parramatta's forecast id webpage.
 For more information, visit: